-The Researcher Workbench platform and its suite of custom tools are available to approved researchers.
-The Researcher Workbench provides access to Registered Tier data.
+The Researcher Workbench is a cloud-based platform where registered researchers can access Registered and Controlled Tier data.
 Its powerful tools support data analysis and collaboration.
-The workbench also provides integrated help and educational resources through the Workbench User Support Hub.
+Integrated help and educational resources are provided through the Workbench User Support Hub.

-Approved researchers use workspaces to access, store, and analyze data for specific research projects.
-Workspaces are collaborative and can be shared among members of a project team.Organizing research projects, collaboration, transparency Workspaces Preview
+Registered researchers use workspaces to access, store, and analyze data for specific research projects.
+Workspaces are collaborative and can be shared among other registered researchers within a project team.Organizing research projects, collaboration Workspaces Preview

-Researchers with R or Python experience can perform high-powered queries and analysis within the All of Us datasets using our integrated, web-based Jupyter Notebook environment.Analysis, queries Notebooks Preview
+Researchers with R or Python experience can perform high-powered queries and analysis within the All of Us datasets using our integrated, cloud-based Jupyter Notebook environment.Analysis, queries Notebooks Preview

 The Dataset Builder allows researchers to search and save collections of health information about cohorts, called concept sets.
 Researchers can search and save concepts from a particular domain and use them in the Dataset Builder.Pre-populated analysis, dataset previews Dataset Builder Preview

-The Cohort Builder is a custom, point-and-click tool that allows researchers to create, review, and annotate participants, or cohorts, within the All of Us dataset.Cohort creation Cohort Builder Preview
+The Cohort Builder is a custom, point-and-click tool that allows researchers to create, review, and annotate groups of participant data, or cohorts, within the All of Us dataset.Cohort creation Cohort Builder Preview

-The Workbench User Support Hub contains a variety of resources, such as training materials, that demonstrate how to use our tools and navigate the data within the Researcher Workbench.
-Community Forums, FAQs, video tutorials, guides, and a designated help desk are available to assist researchers in their Workbench activities.Learning, support, guides User Support Hub Preview
+The User Support Hub contains a variety of resources that demonstrate how to use our tools and navigate the data within the Researcher Workbench.
+Training materials, FAQs, video tutorials, guides, and a designated help desk are available to assist researchers in their Workbench activities.Learning, support, guides

 How do I access the research data?